gmuth/ipp-client-kotlin/README.md

 ## Build

-To build the jar into `build/libs` run the default tasks
+To build the jar make sure you have JDK 11 installed.
+The default tasks build the jar in `build/libs`.

     ./gradlew